vanHeemstraSystems/blender-lego-figurine/300/200/README.md

 Click **Install** and go to the location on your computer where you previously downloaded the **MecaFig** zipped folder to.
 Click on the zipped folder and choose **Install Add-on**.

+Now that we have installed it, we need to enable it.
+In the **Search** textfield of the Blender Preferences window, type ```MecaFig``` and hit ENTER to get it listed.

+Make sure to check the checkbox in front of **3D View - MecaFig** so it is enabled.

 MORE ...